| Title: | Fast Computation of some Matrices Useful in Statistics |

 This function returns a list containing vectors that represent an element of the

-.
+and values contained in val.
 This information is used by function symm.prod

 to do some operations involving the symmetrizer matrix without forming it.
 This

-information also can be obtained using function symmetrizer
+information also can be obtained using function symmetrizer.

 A list containing the following elements: